arashsamandar/Programmer-Notes/JavaScript/React/Fast_Notes2_Composing_Components.md

 ### Difference beween props and state

-> props include data that we give to a component whearas state includes data that is local or private to that component ( so other component can't reach it )
+> props include data that we pass to a component whearas state includes data that is local or private to that component ( so other component can't reach it )

 ### Raising and handling `Event`